 I have a passion for working with children and hope to inspire those I teach to find a passion in life like I have.
 I strive to offer children an outstanding educational experience in which they can grow as an individual and learn essential life skills that will be with them forever.

 I live in Warwick with my family: my wife Emily and our son, Woody.
 We’re all a bit Disney mad and we often plan holidays to Disney Land Paris.
-Woody enjoyed his first Disney experience this year!
+Woody enjoyed his first Disney experience when he was 2.
 I enjoy keeping fit and you’ll often find me at the local gym.
 I love all sports, especially football and enjoy taking part in sporting activities when I can.

 Mrs Helen Parashar

 Year 4 Class Teacher (Maple) and Music Lead

 I have been lucky enough to have been teaching for over 20 years now.
 In that time I have taught all primary ages and have taught in a range of primary schools across London, the South and more recently Coventry before coming to Heathcote Primary School.
 The thing that I love most about teaching is that even after so many years, you still learn something new every day.
 Every child is unique and different as are all classes which makes the job exciting and fulfilling.
 I love finding ways to engage children and especially love using stories to build the children’s imagination.